 Myth #4: Adrenal fatigue is all about cortisol

 If you’ve read or heard anything about adrenal fatigue, I’m sure you’re at least somewhat familiar with cortisol, often referred to as the “stress hormone”.
 The adrenal glands produce and release cortisol in response to stress (and in a natural cycle throughout the day).
 When there is adrenal dysfunction, cortisol production and levels go out of whack.
-Depending on what stage of adrenal fatigue you’re in, this might mean high cortisol levels, low cortisol levels, or fluctuating cortisol levels.
+Depending on what stage of adrenal fatigue you’re in, this might mean high, low, or fluctuating cortisol levels.

-But adrenal fatigue is about a lot more than cortisol!
+But there’s a lot more to adrenal fatigue than cortisol!
 Here’s the thing.
 When the demand for cortisol is consistently high, something happens to the rest of our hormones, too.
-Remember, the adrenal glands are responsible for more hormones than just cortisol (more than 50!), and hormones have to work together in harmony.
-So, when cortisol demand is too high for too long, we divert resources away from producing other hormones– namely, DHEA, which then leads to the production of sex hormones like estrogen and testosterone.
+Remember, the adrenal glands are responsible for more than 50 hormones – not just cortisol – and hormones have to work together in harmony.
+So, when cortisol demand is too high for too long, we divert resources away from producing other hormones– namely, DHEA, which impacts the production of sex hormones like estrogen and testosterone.

 When I’m looking at test results related to adrenal fatigue, I’m looking at much more than whether cortisol levels are high, low, or “normal”.
 Actually, one of the most important things to look at in order to understand what’s going on with a woman’s adrenal function and overall health is the ratio between cortisol and DHEA.
 Balancing cortisol and DHEA is so crucial, and it’s not talked about nearly enough when we talk about adrenal fatigue.

 We also want to look at levels of other hormones, and patterns of hormone fluctuation throughout the day.
-Remember, adrenal fatigue is not a black and white condition: hormonal balance is complex, which is why it’s important to work with a practitioner who is experienced in this area, and everything in the body is connected.
+Remember, adrenal fatigue is not a black and white condition: hormonal balance is complex, and everything in the body is connected, which is why it’s important to work with a practitioner who is experienced in this area.